jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) is treated as a party to the arrangement to the extent of the beneficiary’s share of the beneficial interest in the arrangement; and
   (b) is treated as deriving income or incurring expenditure under the arrangement to the extent of the beneficiary’s share of the beneficial interest in the arrangement.
 Beneficiary of trust other than bare trust
 (4) This subsection applies when a person is a beneficiary of a trust, other than a bare trust, whose trustee is a party to a financial arrangement.
-The following are excluded from the calculations required by section EW 57(1) to (3):
+The following are excluded from the calculations required by section EW 57(1) and (2):
   (a) the value of the arrangement, if it produces trustee income or beneficiary income under the trust rules; and (b) income under the arrangement that is trustee income or beneficiary income under the trust rules.
 Trustee
 (5) This subsection applies when a person is a party to a financial arrangement as a trustee.
-The following are excluded from the calculations required by section EW 57(1) to (3):
+The following are excluded from the calculations required by section EW 57(1) and (2):
   (a) the value of the arrangement, if it produces trustee income or beneficiary income under the trust rules; and (b) income under the arrangement that is trustee income or beneficiary income under the trust rules; and (c) the value of the arrangement, if expenditure is incurred under it; and